Energy-Efficient Doors: Can They Reduce Your Energy Bills?

 Are new doors energy efficient?

-Energy Star-certified doors can “shrink energy bills by an average of up to 13% percent on heating and cooling costs nationwide, compared to non-certified products,” Energy Star says.
+Energy Star-certified doors (along with certified windows and skylights) can “shrink energy bills by an average of up to 13% percent on heating and cooling costs nationwide, compared to non-certified products,” Energy Star says.
 Not all new doors are certified by Energy Star and may be less efficient.

 How can I make my door more energy efficient?